walterhiggins/WMPJS/README.md

     js hungerBar = 10

 Note that I didn't need to use the `var` keyword here because the 'hungerBar' variable has *already* been declared.
 All I'm doing is assigning the variable a new value.
-You should only use the `var` keyword once for any new variables you create.
+You should only use the `var` keyword when declaring a variable.

 #### Declaring multiple variables